GLOBAL HEALTH’S COMMITMENT TO YOUR PRIVACY

 As a service to users of our Sites, we may make product information available for direct download.
 Global Health gathers minimal personal information of users who voluntarily request this Product Information.

-As a service to visitors to our Sites, we may make some of our applications available for direct download for the purpose of a software trial.
-Global Health may request personal information of users who voluntarily request this software trial.
+As a service to users of our Sites, we may make product information available for direct download.
+Global Health gathers minimal personal information of users who voluntarily request this product information.

 We may, from time to time, offer interactive polls to users so they can easily share their opinions with other users and see what our audience thinks about important issues concerning Global Health and our brands.
 Opinions or other responses to polls are aggregated and are not identifiable to any particular user(s) details.
 Global Health may use a system to “tag” users after they have voted, to ensure that each user votes only once on a particular question.
 This tag is not correlated with information about individual users, and only exists for the life of the poll.